 I’m not sure how many people are aware of this, but the Bible suggests that David himself may return to rule Israel in the future.
-Here is the evidence for David’s potential return.
+In this article, I will give an overview of the passages that indicate that David will return.

-Ezekiel 37:22-25 suggests that David may be the ruler of Israel at a time when the people of Israel will no longer defile themselves and dwell in the land of Israel.
+Ezekiel 37:22-25 suggests that David may be the ruler of Israel at a time when the people of Israel will no longer defile themselves spiritually and will dwell in the land of Israel:

-Finally, while he may be ruler of Israel, David will ultimately be subservient to God/Christ, who will rule the entire planet, including Israel (Psalms 2).
-Ezekiel 34:22-24 summarizes the relationship between David and God/Christ.
+Finally, while he may be ruler of Israel, David will ultimately be subservient to God/Christ, who will rule the entire planet, including Israel (Psalm 2).
+Ezekiel 34:22-24 summarizes the relationship between David and God/Christ:

 (22) Therefore will I save my flock, and they shall no more be a prey; and I will judge between cattle and cattle.
 (23) And I will set up one shepherd over them, and he shall feed them, even my servant David; he shall feed them, and he shall be their shepherd.
 (24) And I the LORD will be their God, and my servant David a prince among them; I the LORD have spoken it.”
 (Ezekiel 34:22-24)

 To summarize, David will return to rule Israel after Armageddon, but He will be under Christ’s authority.
 Christ will rule over all the nations of the world.